Making Breakthroughs in Red Blood Cell Disorders

 Role of Gut Microbiota in Organ Damage Among Sickle Cell Patients

-This program is investigating the hypothesis that organ damage from sickle cell disease, while long believed to be a consequence of the sickling of red blood cells, may be independently caused by gut microbiota.
-We are inspired by data showing that the disruption of microbiota with broad-spectrum antibiotics led to improvements in chronic organ damage and sepsis survival in sickle cell disease.
-We therefore aim to identify specific types of gut microbiota and microbial-related mechanisms that are involved in triggering chronic inflammation and organ damage in sickle cell disease.
-Additionally, we aim to manipulate dietary elements, such as iron, to relieve dysbiosis and lower the disease burden.
+This research is investigating a paradigm-shifting hypothesis: that organ damage in sickle cell disease, while long attributed primarily to the sickling of red blood cells, may be independently driven by alterations in the gut microbiome.
+This initiative was inspired by compelling data showing that disruption of the microbiota with broad-spectrum antibiotics led to improvements in chronic organ damage and enhanced sepsis survival in sickle cell disease models.
+Building on these observations, investigators aim to identify specific types of gut bacteria and microbiome-related mechanisms that trigger chronic inflammation and organ damage in sickle cell disease.
+Additionally, the team is exploring whether manipulating dietary elements—such as iron intake—can restore a healthy gut microbiome (eubiosis) and reduce disease burden.
+This work represents a novel approach to understanding and treating sickle cell disease complications, potentially opening new therapeutic avenues that target the microbiome-organ injury axis rather than focusing exclusively on the hematologic abnormalities.

 Contact Us